Are you looking for stunning places to go wild swimming in Scotland?

 What you need to know to stay safe while swimming outdoors…

-If you decide to head to an open source of water for a dip, there are things to consider first.
-Below is a guide:
+If you decide to head to an open-source of water for a dip, there are things to consider first.
+Below is a guide to wild swimming in Scotland:

 - If you are paddling in shallow water, be careful as it can suddenly become deep.
 If you are a non-swimmer then this can be very dangerous, therefore a good quality buoyancy aid should be worn at all times.